“The Knowledge Library”

 • It is to be noted that it is Parliament that would be the sole authority to legislate in this matter and that State Legislatures shall have no voice.
 To this extent, invidious discrimination in different States is sought to be avoided.

-• Since the expiry of this Act in 1974, nobody can be denied employment in any State on the ground of his being a non-resident In that State.’
+• Since the expiry of this Act in 1974, nobody can be denied employment in any State on the grounds of his being a non-resident In that State.’

 • As will be seen in the Chapter on Fundamental Rights, Art.
 15(1), which prohibits discrimination on grounds only of race, religion, caste, sex, or place of birth, does not mention residence.

-• It is, therefore, constitutionally permissible for a State to confer special benefits upon its residents in matters other than those in respect of which rights are conferred by the Constitution upon all citizens of India.
+• It is, therefore, constitutionally permissible for a State to confer special benefits upon its residents in matters other than those in respect of which the Constitution confers rights upon all citizens of India.

 • So far as the State of Jammu and Kashmir is concerned, the Legislature of the State is authorized” to confer special rights and privileges upon persons permanently resident in the State as respects-